OlivierSohn/hamazed/BACKLOG.md

+- why do we see [[],0] in the highscore file?

+- when postgresql-simple is 8.4.1 compatible, add

+sudo apt-get install libpq-dev

+and if needed:

-- add doc : to build 'postgresql-libpq': brew install postgresql apt-get install postgresql libpq-dev
+sudo apt-get install postgresql

-- should one of the containers have the postgres library?

-- Make a separate deploy script for highscores : we want one high score server, associated to possibly multiple game servers.
+to travis CI.

 - upon start, the currently played notes of all loops should be sent.